WebAssembly/tool-conventions/Lime.md

 It does not include the table instructions, `memory.init`, or `data.drop`.

+#### Rationale

+`memory.init` and `data.drop` require implementations to support passive data segments, which entail significant new runtime complexity.

+The `table.*` instructions require implementations to support mutable tables, which is not commonly needed in linear-memory-oriented languages.

 ### call-indirect-overlong

 call-indirect-overlong is a subset of the [reference-types] feature that contains